oddbird/start-testing-preso/slides.rst

    GithubUser that doesn't go out and query the GitHub API, it just returns whatever we tell it to.

-   This is a fine testing technique when testing code that has an unavoidable collaborator.
+   This is a fine testing technique when testing code that has a collaborator that is critical for its purpose.
 But when you have to do this, it should cause you to ask yourself if it's essential to what you want to test, or if the design of your code is making testing harder than it should be.

-   In this case, the collaborator is avoidable.
+   In this case, the collaborator is an avoidable distraction.
 What we really want to test is the similarity calculation; GithubUser is an irrelevant distraction.
 We can extract a similarity function that operates just on sets of repos so it doesn't need to know anything about the GithubUser class, and then our tests become much simpler.

 ----